openhoat/node-design/README.md

 ![Oh no!](https://raw.githubusercontent.com/openhoat/node-design/master/assets/oh-no.jpg)

-This project only provide markdown contents to explain problems and solutions, and samples of code to illustrate them.
+This project only provides markdown contents to explain problems and solutions, and samples of code to illustrate them.

 Prerequisite
 ------------